 #3 Help out at the beginning of the project

-The initial setup of the project is where most of the gruntwork happens.
-The agency you hired has to research your target audience, set up the project in whatever tools they use, connect the e-mail address they are going to use for the outreach, come up with interesting content ideas and so on.
+The initial setup of the project is where most of the grunt work happens.
+The agency you hired has to research your target audience, set up the project in whatever tools they use, connect the e-mail address they are going to use for the outreach, come up with interesting content ideas, find good link building opportunities, and so on.

-A good idea is to have a dedicated person that can be in constant contact with the agency and help them out whenever needed.
+It is always smart to have a dedicated person that can be in constant contact with the agency and help them out whenever needed.

-That is especially important in the beginning as the agency you outsource link building to will often have questions regarding your target audience (for example, we send a short questionnaire to all of our new clients at the beginning of their campaign), persona and email account you want to use for the outreach, and similar.
+That is especially important in the beginning as the agency you outsource link building to will often have questions regarding your target audience, competitors, the overall approach to link building, and similar.
+This is, for example, the reason why we send a short questionnaire to every new client.

 #4 Discuss long-term plans